30 Different Types of Espresso Drinks | (Must Try!)

 1- Solo Espresso shot

 A Solo Espresso shot is the simplest espresso drink.
-The shot is brewed from 6 to 8 grams of ground coffee and 1 to 1.25 ounces of pressurized hot water.
+The shot is brewed with 7 to 9 grams of ground coffee and 1 to 1.25 ounces of pressurized hot water.

 Hot water passes through finely ground coffee beans, at a high pressure of 9-10 bars.
 This gentle yet sophisticated process works its magic, resulting in a beautiful layer of crema that forms atop the Espresso shot.